 You have been asked to support Lincoln as he completes Cloud Kicks’s request and utilizes some of the new functionality you recently implemented.
 First you must cancel invoice INV-0042 and unallocate the existing payment for the charges that were already sent to the subsidiary company, Bright Sneakers.

-At the end of this challenge, Bright Sneakers is expecting a single invoice record with at least two invoice lines: an invoice line to represent Major Solar Panel Rentals with a total quantity of ten, plus an additional invoice line to represent Major Solar Panel Rentals with a total quantity of two.
-The invoice document should be generated and represented as a task and file on the invoice record.
+At the end of this challenge, Bright Sneakers is expecting a single invoice record with at a minimum two invoice lines: an invoice line to represent Major Solar Panel Rentals with a total quantity of ten, plus an additional invoice line to represent Major Solar Panel Rentals with a total quantity of two.